 Thanksgiving is just around the corner, and I can hardly contain myself.
+I'm so excited for a slice of this Sweet Potato Pie with Marshmallow Frosting!
 I just love everything about this holiday; focusing on gratitude and thankfulness, spending time with loved ones, and the food.
 Oh, the food!
 Traditional Thanksgiving dishes are some of my all-time favorite flavors and I eagerly look forward to preparing my cherished recipes every year.

 One of those recipes is the classic sweet potato casserole.
 You know the one: deliciously silky smooth sweet potatoes with that infamous version with the crunchy sweet toasted mini marshmallow topping.
 It is such a decadent and delicious dish.
 And the fact that I only make it once a year means it is even more special.